9 min read

 “Something went wrong.
 Please try again later.”

-This error became widespread in 2026 and appears intermittently — multiple users report it resolving on its own without any changes on their end, which strongly suggests it’s a Meta backend issue rather than a configuration problem.
+This error became widespread in 2026 and appears intermittently, and multiple users report it resolving on its own without any changes on their end, which strongly suggests it’s a Meta backend issue rather than a configuration problem.

 Things to try first, in order: